Morwenn/cpp-sort/docs/Modified-standard-library.md

 The main reason behind that change is that **cpp-sort** relies on a reimplementation of proxy iterator support that follows a slightly different iterator model where `iter_move(it)` can return a type unrelated to that returned by `*it`, leading to incompatibilities with the stricter standard iterator model.
 The library's model was conceived while standard ranges were still a work in progress, hence the difference.

+*Note: the concepts provided by the library currently do not describe the exact requirements of `iter_move`, though this might change in the future as those exact requirements are explored.*

 ```cpp
 template<typename Indirect>
 concept indirectly_readable = /* implementation-defined */;